jonathanlinat/es6-experiments-series-buffons-needle/README.md

 ## Usage

-When a local Web Server is created and a new tab in your browser is opened, check your developper console to get the final approximation value of Pi displayed.
+When a local Web Server is created and a new tab in your browser is opened, check your developer console to get the final approximation value of Pi displayed.

 Refresh the tab pressing the `F5` key to regenerate the needles and vertical lines.